compleatang/site/_posts/2008-09-27-debate-reaction.md

 ---

 layout: post
-title: Debate Reaction
+title: "Debate Reaction"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: politics
 excerpt: "Some initial thoughts.
-It is 630 in the morning here and I've now been up all night, so maybe this will not be as eloquent or complete as I'd like."
+It is 6:30 in the morning here and I've now been up all night, so maybe this will not be as eloquent or complete as I'd like."

 ---